RadeonOpenCompute/ROCm_Documentation/Programming_Guides/hipporting-driver-api.rst

 | Fat Binary  | hipModuleLoadFatBin              | .fatbin            | Under Development |
 +-------------+----------------------------------+--------------------+-------------------+

-``hipcc`` uses NVCC and HCC to compile host codes.
-Both of these may embed code objects into the final executable, and these code objects will be automatically loaded when the application starts.
-The hipModule API can be used to load additional code objects, and in this way provides an extended capability to the automatically loaded code objects.
-HCC allows both of these capabilities to be used together, if desired.
-Of course it is possible to create a program with no kernels and thus no automatic loading.

 hipCtx API
 ++++++++++++

-HIP provides a ``Ctx`` API as a thin layer over the existing Device functions.
+HIP provides a **Ctx** API as a thin layer over the existing Device functions.
 This Ctx API can be used to set the current context, or to query properties of the device associated with the context.
 The current context is implicitly used by other APIs such as ``hipStreamCreate.``

 hipify translation of CUDA Driver API
 +++++++++++++++++++++++++++++++++++++++